 For all of these reasons, it is a better time than ever to get involved in the teak game.
 Countries like Nicaragua and Panama have entered into the market by opening up teak plantations for reforestation.
 When you make an investment in teak via one of these plantations, you can go and view your investment up close and personal.
 You are purchasing a plot of timberland on which your investment will literally grow.
 The trees take 25 years to grow to maturity, from which point you can harvest them at their most valuable and then plant them all over again.

 This hardwood continues to increase steadily in value by 5.5 percent growth, and you won’t see it fluctuate like that of stock and real estate.
-Timber itself is a risk-averse investment, because it will always be needed.
+The timber itself is a risk-averse investment because it will always be needed.
 As long as you understand that it will be quite a while before you see any returns, you should consider this investment vehicle a strong option when choosing ways to diversify your portfolio.

 Ever since the Myanmar ban on teak logging, there has been a problem with teak falling into the black market trade.
 With demand growing ever-higher, it only makes sense that someone would be trying to cash in on that.
 However, you can be certain that you aren’t getting involved with anyone that is hurting the ecosystems in Asia by choosing to get involved with the reforestation plantations in Latin America.